Toontown-Event-Horizon/panda-utils-docs/source/introduction.rst

   asset pipeline.
 Note that this is a big installation (~300 MB), but it is required as Blender will not run in a venv without numpy, and certain model operations require Panda3D.
 If downscale is used in the workflow, imagery dependency is needed separately.
+* ``composer`` downloads all of the Pipeline dependencies as well as Pydantic and PyDoit.
+  This allows using ``composer``, a customized "Makefile generator" (it does not actually use makefiles for better Windows support) designed specifically for the asset pipeline.
 * ``everything`` can be used to install all of the dependencies above.

 All of these dependencies can be installed through Pip, for example: